monster-cookie/starfield-encounters-overhaul/Documentation/PCMManMadeClutter-ChangesAndNotes.md

 ## ManMade_StorageBayD01

 Currently setup with DSE Random Encounters to spawn 1 boss, 2-4 minions, possibly a large or boss chest.

+## ManMade_SFFLPOI093

+NOT EDITED opening it crashes SFCK which sucks it would make for a great multi group setup.